ensdomains/docs/ens-improvement-proposals/ensip-16-evmchain-reverse-resolution.md

 * If a dapp has a connected user it SHOULD first check the chainId of the user
 * If the chainId is not 1, it SHOULD then construct the ENS name [address].[evmChainCoinType].reverse to obtain the primary ENS name of the user.
 If none is found, it SHOULD assume that the user has no primary ENS name set
 * If the dapp finds an ENS name, it MUST first check the forward resolution.
-The forward resolution MUST match the same coin type as the chain id that the user
+The forward resolution MUST match the same coin type as the chain id that the user.
+* The dapp MUST NOT use mainnet even if the Primary ENS name has not been set on that chain, and must instead show the address.

 ### Resolving an avatar by a dapp on L2